top of page

 With the Climate Crisis looming, electricity supply agencies around the world want Green Energy Now.
 But, as it stands today, the timing of permissions is frustratingly indeterminant.
 When permission finally comes the pent-up need then still requires more waiting for manufacture.
 There is entirely too much waiting.
 An alternative to such waiting is Windmill Stores.

 Synopsis: Some far-seeing and well financed wind development organization commences the mass production of large floating wind turbines.
-They build a stock of giant foundations and float them in storage.
+They build a stock of giant foundations floating them in storage.
 They order and stock all the components lined up within crane reach of dockside.
 These turbines would be ready-to-go.
 This might be financed by philanthropies, hedge funds, pension funds, sovereign wealth funds, or any other shrewd deep pockets.
 The most visionary of the oil majors might be likely.

-In electricity starved regions around the world, in regions considering diesel, gas, or (still) coal, offshore green power immediately available might swing their choice.
+In electricity starved regions around the world, in regions considering diesel, gas, or (still) coal, offshore green power, immediately available, might swing their choice.
 Just call the Windmill Store and, in a few days, your very own Giant Wind Turbines will be headed straight to your offshore location.

 bottom of page